Rules and submissions for entering The Booker Prizes

 The International Booker Prize

-Submissions for the 2020 International Booker Prize are now open.
+Submissions for the 2021 International Booker Prize are now closed.

-The International Booker Prize for fiction translated into English is awarded annually to the author of the best (in the opinion of the judges) eligible novel or collection of short stories.
+The International Booker Prize for fiction translated into English is awarded annually to the author and translator of the best (in the opinion of the judges) eligible novel or collection of short stories.

-Submissions must be made by 4 October 2019.
+Submissions must be made between July and early October.
 Please check the rules and entry form for dates.

 The Booker Prize for Fiction

-Rules and submissions for entering The Booker Prizes:
+Rules and submissions for entering The Booker Prize: